Rileyjs/Normandale-Campus-Cuboard/README.md

 Now you can return to the excel sheet.
 Left-click on Macros and run the "NewWorkbookONLY" function.
 Fill in whatever dates you see fit.
 With this sheet open, go to the Generated Data sheet in the Test-Data folder.
 Select all of the tabs at the bottom, right-click and select "Move or Copy".
 Check Copy at the bottom and in the drop down box choose the sheet that says "Master".
 Click ok.
 You now have a working test workbook.

 Let me know if you have any further questions.
+Please read all issues before continuing.

  ***Important Note***